 A simple answer (though not representative of most), according to the USDA, is almost $13,000 per year.
 This amounts to over $233,000 from birth to age 18 per kid.

-- Considers costs for fertility treatments or adoption if there’s difficulty conceiving
+- Costs for fertility treatments or adoption if there’s difficulty conceiving

-- Includes almost $4,000 per year for an extra bedroom to house a child
+- Almost $4,000 per year for an extra bedroom to house a child

 - A $2,000 per year increase for a bigger car (and expenses that come with that)